xStarbound/xStarbound/doc/lua/monster.md

 #### `bool` monster.say(`String` line, [`Map<String, String>` tags])

-Causes the monster to say the line, optionally replacing any specified tags in the text.
+Causes the monster to say the line (rendering a chat bubble), optionally replacing any specified tags in the text.
 Returns `true` if anything is said (i.e. the line is not empty) and `false` otherwise.

 ---

 #### `bool` monster.sayPortrait(`String` line, `String` portrait, [`Map<String, String>` tags])

-Similar to monster.say, but uses a portrait chat bubble with the specified portrait image.
+Similar to `monster.say`, but uses a portrait chat bubble with the specified portrait image.

 ---